misathemeb/misathemeb.github.io/portfolio/README.md

 * Launch featured projects from grid clicks as links OR
 * Create slide out image preview of featured project
-* Consider using Less to refator CSS
+* Consider using Less to refactor CSS
 * Consider using React or Angular

 To do: